 If not suitably managed and controlled, groundwater can cause problems for excavation and basement construction.
 These problems can range from nuisance seepage that reduce the efficiency of construction operations, through to major inflows that can result in instability, inundation and even collapse of the excavation.
 The excavation may flood as a result of groundwater inflows from water-bearing layers of soil or rock.

-Kellie West, the Marketing Coordinator for Finish Thompson; a pump manufacturer popular with the mining companies in South Africa, Morocco, Algeria, Egypt and many more African states agrees that its vital to remove water before drilling or mining from flooded areas.
+Kellie West, the Marketing Coordinator for Finish Thompson; a pump manufacturer popular with the mining companies in South Africa, Morocco, Algeria, Egypt and many more African states agrees that its vital to remove water before drilling from flooded areas.

 Control seepage and pore pressure beneath pavement